English Classes for the Community (CLB 1-4)

 ISANS offers English classes to help immigrants learn the language they need to function in the community.

-These classes range from level 1 to level 5.
-They will help you develop your general English skills for day to day living.
-For example, these skills can help you with: making a doctor’s appointment, asking for help in a supermarket or getting a library card.
+We help you develop your general English skills for day-to-day living, like making a doctor’s appointment, asking for help in a supermarket or getting a library card.
+We offer morning, afternoon and evening classes for CLB 1-4.
+Full time classes are available at some levels.

-After you improve your basic English skills, the higher level classes will help you increase your vocabulary and develop more complex language structures for broader communication in the community.
-Some examples are: volunteering at an organization, writing a cover letter or filling out an application for further education.
+After you improve your basic English skills, intermediate level classes will help you increase your vocabulary and develop more complex language structures for broader communication in the community.
+Some examples are: volunteering at an organization, writing an email or filling out an application for further education.

 These classes are for immigrants with little or no formal education.
 There are 5 levels in this program.
 You will have more time and support in these classes to learn how to read and write in English, and to develop listening, speaking and numeracy skills.